hkoster90/test/README.md

 Required libraries:

-install the following libraries using your shell:\n pip install pandas\n pip install openpyxl
+install the following libraries using your shell: pip install pandas pip install openpyxl